-BA058 is a novel synthetic peptide analog of hPTHrP (human parathyroid hormone-related protein), naturally-occuring bone building hormone. hPTHrP is a critical cytokine for the regulation of bone formation, able to build bone with low associated risk of inducing hypercalcemia as a side effect.
+Abaloparatide is a new synthetic peptide analog of hPTHrP (human parathyroid hormone-related protein), a naturally occurring bone building hormone.
+PTHrP, unlike parathyroid hormone, is critical in the formation of the skeleton, is involved in the regulation of bone formation, and is able to rebuild bone with low associated risk of inducing hypercalcemia as a side effect.

-In a Phase 2 clinical trial, BA058 administered through a subcutaneous injection (BA058-SC) produced faster and greater bone mineral density increases at the spine and hip after six months and 12 months of treatment than did Forteo®, which was a comparator used in the study.
+In two Phase 2 clinical trials, the investigational drug product candidate abaloparatide was administered through a subcutaneous injection (abaloparatide-SC) and produced faster and greater bone mineral density increases at the spine and the hip, with substantially less hypercalcemia than Forteo® (teriparatide).

 In December 2014, we announced positive 18-month top-line data from our Phase 3 ACTIVE clinical trial of the investigational drug abaloparatide-SC for potential use in the reduction of fractures in postmenopausal osteoporosis.
 According to the top-line data, on the primary endpoint, abaloparatide-SC achieved a statistically significant reduction of incident vertebral fractures as compared to the placebo-treated group.
 On the secondary endpoints, as compared to placebo, abaloparatide-SC achieved a statistically significant fracture-rate reduction in the adjudicated non-vertebral fracture subset of patients; a statistically significant reduction in the adjudicated clinical fracture group; and a statistically significant difference in the time to first incident non-vertebral fracture in both the adjudicated non-vertebral fracture and the clinical fracture subset of patients.
 Abaloparatide-SC also achieved statistically significant increases in BMD at the lumbar spine, total hip, and femoral neck at 6 months, 12 months, and 18 months.